Daniel Joseph CLIFFORD

 Flying Hours: 215hrs (203 hours as Navigator, 12.05 hrs as pilot)

-Personal Details: Son of Daniel Joseph and Nora Theresa Clifford; husband of Jean Margaret Clifford, of Cambridge, Daniel was educated at Sacred Heart College in Auckland where he played rugby for the First XV team.
+Daniel was educated at Sacred Heart College in Auckland where he played rugby for the First XV team.
+Following his schooling, Daniel worked as a clerical cadet for New Zealand Rail in Auckland

-He then joined a bomber squadron, No. 142 Squadron at Binbrook, Lincolnshire on the 25th of October 1941.
+Following this course Daniel and his crew joined No. 142 Squadron, at RAF Binbrook, Lincolnshire, also flying in Wellington bombers, on the 25th of October 1941.

-Details of Death: At 17.40 hours on the 17th of January 1942, Daniel took off for a raid on Bremen, Germany in Vickers Wellington VI V9126 of No 142 Sqn, RAF from Waltham, Lincolnshire.
-The aircraft was last heard form when it was 75 miles east-northeast of the base and it is assumed to have crashed into the North Sea.
-This was just his second op, and Daniel was aged just 23.
+Details of Death: At 17.40 hours on the 17th of January 1942, Daniel took off for a raid on Bremen, Germany in Vickers Wellington VI V9126 of No 142 Squadron, RAF, from Waltham, Lincolnshire.
+The aircraft was last heard from when it was 75 miles east-northeast of the base and it is assumed to have crashed into the North Sea.
+This was Daniel's second operation, and hel was aged just 23.
 All the crew were lost.

 Commemorated at: All six crew are commemorated on Panel 115 of the Runnymede Memorial.